 Your tutors are nationally and internationally renowned artists and theorists, whose work spans a variety of media.
 Between them they have many years’ active involvement in major international art collaborations and are closely involved with some of the most prestigious contemporary art institutions in Liverpool.
 They include:

 - Bedwyr Williams, performance, installation

 - Professor Jagjit Chuhan, painter

 - Patricia Mackinnon-Day, site-specific artist

 - Peter Appleton, sound sculpture

-- John Byrne who regularly publishes writing on contemporary art
+- Dr John Byrne who regularly publishes writing on contemporary art

 We regularly welcome distiguished visiting lecturers, such as Lorenzo Fusi, former curator of Liverpool Biennial and now Director of the Open Eye Gallery.
 You will participate in weekly lectures and tutorials from National and International visiting lecturers, including artists, writers, gallerists, and curators, as well as being involved in cross-disciplinary projects such as the 2016 project with Turner Prize winners Assemble.

 Assessment is 80% practical and 20% written work.

 The primary methods of assessment are a presentation of your work to fellow students and staff or submission/installation of a portfolio of practical projects with supporting research and development work.